Sarthak2113/Grofers/README.md

 Golang for Server side and client side implementation Redis for storing the key value pair.
 ```
-> I used redis to since it is an in-memory data structure store, cache and message broker, with optional durability.
+> I used redis since it is an in-memory data structure store, cache and message broker, with optional durability.